 Extended selection tables

 Check and modify sound file format (check_wavs(), wav_info(), wav_dur(), mp32wav() y fix_wavs())

-There will be a total 10 sessions, from 2-5 pm (CST), from March 15-26, 2021.
+There will be a total 5 sessions.
 Each session will consist of a theoretical introduction, demonstration of code and a self-learning practical.

 Tuition, Room & Board

-Tuition is $700.
-Additional scholarships may be available for students with demonstrated financial need.
+Tuition is $450.
+Additional scholarships may be available for students with demonstrated financial needs.
 If you are interested in being considered for a partial scholarship, please make sure to include a request for a partial scholarship in your application.
 We will assess your situation individually and determine your eligibility for a scholarship if you are selected for the course.

 Marcelo Araya Salas is an evolutionary behavioral ecologists deeply involved in the development of computational tools for bioacoustic analyses.
 He is the author of the R packages warbleR, baRulho and Rraven, which provide functions to streamline high-throughput acoustic analysis of animal sounds.